DeniaC5657/github-tutorial/README.md

 * By doing `git reset --hard HEAD~1` you will be deleting the things you've just added to the stage and any uncommitted changes.

 And that's it!
-You got the basics down and it's up to you!
+You got the basics down!
 This is only the beginning!
+Start coding and having fun!